Grayson/nug/README.markdown

 Navigate to a folder with a "nu" folder (but don't go into the "nu" folder) using the Terminal.
 Run `nug` in the Terminal.  `nug` will create a "nug" folder (if one doesn't already exist) and create header files based on information found in the nu folder.

+By default, `nug` only reads the files that are in the "nu" folder.
+You can change this by using the `-fre` flag.  `-fre` stands for "file regular expression."
+Any files that match that regular expression will be converted using `nug`.
+For instance, if you want to create headers for files in a "nu" and a "src" folder, you can use `nug -fre "^(nu|src).*\.nu".

 # Author

 [Grayson Hansard](mailto:info@fromconcentratesoftware.com)